Fukushima nuclear accident: Earthquake

 The 9.0 M_{W} earthquake occurred at 14:46 on Friday, 11 March 2011, with the epicenter off of the east coast of the Tōhoku region.
-It produced a maximum ground g-force of 560 Gal, 520 Gal, 560 Gal at units 2, 3, and 5 respectively.
+It produced a maximum ground g-force of 560, 520 and 560 Gal at units 2, 3, and 5 respectively.
 This exceeded the seismic reactor design tolerances of 450 Gal, 450 Gal, and 460 Gal for continued operation, but the seismic values were within the design tolerances of unit 6.

 Upon detecting the earthquake, all three operating reactors (units 1, 2, and 3) automatically shut down.
 Due to expected grid failure and damage to the switch station as a result of the earthquake, the power station automatically started up the emergency diesel generators (EDGs), isolated the reactor from the primary coolant loops, and activated the emergency shutdown cooling systems.

 Tsunami and loss of power

 The largest tsunami wave was 13–14 m (43–46 feet) high and hit approximately 50 minutes after the initial earthquake, overtopping the seawall and exceeding the plant's ground level, which was 10 m above sea level.

-The waves first damaged the seawater pumps along the shoreline, 10 of the plant's 13 cooling systems for the emergency diesel generators (EDGs).
+The waves first damaged the seawater pumps along the shoreline, and 10 of the plant's 13 cooling systems for the emergency diesel generators (EDGs).
 The waves then flooded all turbine and reactor buildings, damaging EDGs and other electrical components and connections located on the ground or basement levels at approximately 15:41.
 The switching stations that provided power from the three EDGs located higher on the hillside also failed when the building that housed them flooded.
 One air-cooled EDG, that of unit 6, was unaffected by the flooding and continued to operate.
 The DC batteries for units 1, 2, and 4 were also inoperable shortly after flooding.

 As a result, units 1–5 lost AC power and DC power was lost in units 1, 2, and 4.
 In response, the operators assumed a loss of coolant in units 1 and 2 and developed a plan in which they would vent the primary containment and inject water into the reactor vessels with firefighting equipment.
 Tokyo Electric Power Company (TEPCO), the utility operator and owner, notified authorities of a "first-level emergency".

 Two workers were killed by the impact of the tsunami.